 My first international trip was a month-long B&B tour of Ireland with my mom and my great-aunt when I was seven.
 I remember that trip fondly (even after all these years) because that was when the travel bug bit me.
 And it bit me hard.

 A cheap student trip to Greece with my friends was one of the highlights, where we spent nine glorious days eating in tavernas (I learned that I loved red wine and hated Ouzo), visiting museums and historical sites, shopping in the markets, and dipping our toes in the Aegean (it was October—too cold to swim).

-After I came back home from living abroad, I found a nice office job that paid the bills, but all I could think about was traveling.
-I saved every penny and every vacation day that I could and went back to Europe the moment I could (just barely) afford it.
+After college, I came home and found a nice office job that paid the bills—but all I could think about was traveling.
+I saved every penny and every vacation day I could and went back to Europe the moment I was able to (just barely) afford it.

-Fast forward two years, and a good friend who had moved out to Arizona called me one day.
-“You have to move out here”, he said.
-“I’ve been working in customer service for an airline, and they’re hiring flight attendants.
-This is the perfect job for you.”
+Fast forward two years and a good friend who had moved out to Arizona called me one day.
+“You have to move out here, right now,” he said.

 I took a huge chance and gave my notice at work, packed up the car, and drove solo across the country, from Boston to Tempe, Arizona.